is green tea good for blood pressure

 When trying to manage blood pressure, drink green tea of the Bancha, Kukicha, or Decaf Sencha varieties over Sencha, Gyokuro, and Macha that fall under caffeinated green tea.
 If your blood pressure is sensitive to caffeine, decaffeinated green tea is better for you.

-Does Green Tea Lower Blood Pressure Immediately?
+Does Green Tea Interfere with Blood Pressure Medications?

 Who Should Not Drink Green Tea?